How Can I Avoid Getting Dimples In My Epoxy Resin?

 Temperature Fluctuation:

 If the temperature fluctuates in the first 24 hours that your resin is curing, it can result in dimples in your resin surface.
-Ensure that the temperature stays stable at 75-85 F or 24-30 C while your piece cures.
+Ensure that the temperature stays stable at 75-85°F or 24-30°C while your piece cures.

 Dust Particles:

 Dimples can be caused by surface contaminates that land in your wet resin.
-Take steps to reduce dust in your resin room as much as possible and use a dustcover to protect your piece while it cures.
+Take steps to reduce dust in your resin room as much as possible and use a dustcover to protect your artwork while it cures.

-💡TIP: Artist Alexis Puleio shares one of her favourite ways of reducing dust: spritzing the air with a spray bottle of water before she starts resining.
-See more in our blog: How To Reduce Dust Before You Resin
+💡 TIP: Artist Alexis Puleio shares one of her favourite ways of reducing dust: spritzing the air with a spray bottle of water before she starts resining.
+See more in our blog: How To Reduce Dust Before You Resin.

-If you overtorch, it can cause dimples and imperfections in your resin.
+If you over torch, it can cause dimples and imperfections in your resin.
 You only need a quick pass over the resin surface back and forth to release bubbles - always keep the torch moving and don't hold it too close or for too long in one spot.

-💡TIP: Read more about overtorching and proper torching techniques in our blog: What Happens If I Overtorch Resin?
+💡 TIP: Read more about over torching and proper torching techniques in our blog: What Happens If I Over Torch Resin?

 If you follow these practices, you can avoid getting dimples in your cured resin!